-- (2) This subrule applies to a driver if: - (a) the driver's vehicle is too large to drive in the roundabout without driving on the edge of the central traffic island; and - (b) the driver can safely drive on the edge of the central traffic island. - Note: Driver's vehicle is defined in the dictionary. - (3) This subrule applies to a driver if: - (a) the driver's vehicle is too large to drive in the roundabout without driving over the central traffic island; and - (b) the central traffic island is designed to allow a vehicle of that kind to be driven over it; and - (c) the driver can safely drive over the central traffic island.
+- (2) This subrule applies to a driver if: - (a) the driver's vehicle is too large to drive in the roundabout without driving on the edge of the central traffic island; and - (b) the driver can safely drive on the edge of the central traffic island.

+- (3) This subrule applies to a driver if: - (a) the driver's vehicle is too large to drive in the roundabout without driving over the central traffic island; and - (b) the central traffic island is designed to allow a vehicle of that kind to be driven over it; and - (c) the driver can safely drive over the central traffic island.